azimuth-cloud/azimuth-config/docs/repository/index.md

 ```

 At this point, you will need to fix any conflicts where you have made changes to the same
 files that have been changed by `azimuth-config`.

-To avoid this, it is recommended not to
+!!! danger  "Avoiding conflicts"

-modify any files that come from `azimuth-config` - instead you should use the environment
+    To avoid conflicts, you should **never** directly modify any files that come from
-layering to override variables where required.
+    `azimuth-config` - instead you should use the environment layering to override
+    variables where required, and copy files if necessary.

 Once any conflicts have been resolved, you can commit and push the changes: